-- “information or an opinion about an identified individual, or an individual who is reasonably identifiable:
+The Privacy Act 1988, defines “personal information” as: “information or an opinion about an identified individual, or an individual who is reasonably identifiable:

 “a number, letter or symbol, or a combination of any or all of those things, that is used to identify the individual or to verify the identity of the individual, but does not include:

 Further, identification information about an individual is defined as:

-In addition to personal information, the act also defines a subset of personal information called sensitive information.
-Sensitive personal information is generally given a higher level of protection under the Privacy Act than other personal information.
+In addition to “personal information”, the act also defines a subset of personal information called “sensitive information”.
+“Sensitive personal information” is generally given a higher level of protection under the Privacy Act than other personal information.
 Examples include an individual’s health, genetic and biometric information, and information about an individual’s race or ethnicity, political opinions or associations, religious or philosophical beliefs, sexual orientation or criminal record.

 Personal Information Collection

-We will endeavour to collect personal information directly from the individual.
+We will endeavor to collect personal information directly from the individual.
 However, in the course of operating our business, we may collect personal information from third parties such as suppliers, recruitment agencies, contractors, our clients and business partners.